 About This Course

-This degree provides an inventive combination of computer science fundamentals, programming, data analysis, critical reasoning and machine learning.
-The programme produces graduates that are proficient in using data to derive insight using up-to-the-minute methods and algorithms.
-This combination will allow you to exploit the new frontier of machine learning and AI, ideally placing you to take up roles in both industry and academia.
+This degree provides an inventive combination of computer science fundamentals, programming, data analysis, critical reasoning and visualisation.
+The programme produces graduates that are proficient in using data to derive insight using up-to-the-minute methods and approaches.

 In addition, the programme places a premium on responsible use of data.
 It champions the professional values needed when using the immense power of modern analytics, and an appreciation of relevant ethical, legal and social issues is embedded throughout.
 You will also be equipped with the transferable skills needed for any knowledge economy position; teamwork, communication, self-management, independence and discipline.